YunchaoYang/NekIBM/README.md

 # NekIBM
-This is a implementation of Scalable Immersed Boundary Method on the Spectral Element Method.
-The code is based on Nek5000 developped at ANL.
+This is an implementation of Immersed Boundary Method for for exascale simulation of multiphase flow based on the Spectral Element Method Nek5000/CMTnek code.
+The Nek5000 was developped at ANL and CMTnek from University of Florida.
-Nek5000 is a fast and scalable open source CFD solver developped by ANL.

 | **`Short Tests`** | **`Examples`** |
 |-----------------|---------------------|